Privacy Policy³

 • Where the individual objects to processing and there is no overriding legitimate interest for continuing the processing

-• The personal data was unlawfully processed or otherwise breached data protection laws
+• The personal data was unlawfully processed or otherwise breached data protection

 • To comply with a legal obligation